 Bee & Wasp Sting Guide For Pets

 Although most bees and wasps are relatively small creatures, their stings can sometimes pack quite the punch.
 It can be a bit unnerving when our beloved pets get stung, especially if it's their first time.
 Symptoms from a sting can range from mild to severe, or sometimes even deadly.
 Many animals have a high tolerance for pain and tend to suffer in silence, so symptoms can also sometimes seem unnoticeable.
-There's also conflicting advice online regarding different products you can use, such as Benadryl, baking soda, and aloe.
-Below are some tips that will help you prepare, symptoms to look for, as well as steps you can take after a sting to keep your pet safe and comfortable, including information on those debated products.
-This guide is meant mostly for dogs and cats, however, can apply for other pets as well.
+There's also conflicting advice online regarding different products available to treat a sting, such as Benadryl, baking soda or oatmeal past, and aloe.
+Below are some tips that will help you prepare in advance, symptoms to look for, as well as steps you can take after a sting to keep your pet safe and comfortable, including information on those debated products.

 1. Pet First Aid Kit

 Rule number one, regardless of what type of pet situation you're preparing for, it's important to have a pet first aid kit.
 You can purchase a kit online or create your own.
 The ASPCA (scroll down to the video) and American Red Cross both have great kit tips.
 Click here for more on animal disaster and emergency preparedness.